bluek8s/kubedirector/doc/secret-keys.md

 The "masterEncryptionKey" property in this config is related to the secret keys feature.
 The value of this property is a key is used to encrypt all of the values passed into the containers.
 Normally you will not need to worry about this value and can leave the randomly-generated default value in place.

 The default value for this property is a hex-encoded 32-byte value (so therefore is 64 characters long).

 If you need or want to manually specify the value, it must be a hex-encoded 16-byte, 24-byte, or 32-byte value.
 Those key lengths respectively correspond to the use of AES-128-GCM, AES-192-GCM, or AES-256-GCM to encrypt the secret values.
+You can also generate a new random 32-byte key value by deleting the existing "masterEncryptionKey" property in the config.
+However:

-**Note:** Changing the "masterEncryptionKey" value while existing kdclusters are using the secret keys feature can cause applications to lose access to their secret values.
-More about this in the final sections.
+**Note:** Changing the "masterEncryptionKey" value is not currently allowed while any kdclusters exist.
+See [issue 512](https://github.com/bluek8s/kubedirector/issues/512) for more discussion about the reasons, and any plans toward removing this restriction.

+If you are using the secret keys feature, you must keep the "masterEncryptionKey" value secure from non-administrative users.
+Generally you should not give any non-administrative users any privileges on the kdconfig resource type.
+(And often they will not even have access to the namespace where KubeDirector and the kdconfig reside.)

 #### KDCLUSTER SPEC